 Who Is Affected By This Policy

-The Acceptable Use Policy for Princeton University Information Technology and Digital Resources applies to all active members of the University community, including faculty, students, staff, and affiliates, and to authorized visitors, guests, and others for whom University technology resources and network access are made available by the University.
+The Acceptable Use Policy for Princeton University Information Technology and Digital Resources applies to all active members of the University community, including faculty, students, staff, contractors, and affiliates, and to authorized visitors, guests, and others for whom University technology resources and network access are made available by the University.
 This policy also applies to campus visitors who avail themselves of the University’s temporary visitor wireless network access service or eduroam access, and to those who register their computers and other devices through Conference and Event Services programs or through other offices, for use of the campus network.

 What Is Covered By This Policy